Transition from a military pilot to a commercial pilot

 Enhanced Learning Credits

-Our courses are eligible for Enhanced Learning Credits and we are an approved training provider.
-UK Military Personnel with ELCAS must apply initially through their education centre for the ELCAS application form.
-Our provider code is 1030.
+Our ATPL(A) & ATPL(H)/IR courses are eligible for Enhanced Learning Credits and we are an approved training provider.
+UK Military Personnel with ELCAS must apply initially through their education centre, our provider code is 1030.
+If you are entitled to Enhanced Learning Credits and you would like to enquire about one of our courses, please complete our ELCAS enquiry form and we will be in touch soon.

-For more information on the flying required for ATPL conversions, please visit http://www.ukflying.com
+For more information on the flying required for ATPL conversions, please visit UK Flying